SevenworksGD/beemovie-spwn/README.md

 Prints the whole Bee Movie script into your terminal.

 # How to run?
-Type "spwn build main.spwn" and press Enter.
+Type "spwn build main.spwn --allow http_request" and press Enter.